influxdata/telegraf/plugins/inputs/statsd/README.md

   ## Replace dots (.) with underscore (_) and dashes (-) with
   ## double underscore (__) in metric names.
   # convert_names = false

+  ## Convert all numeric counters to float
+  ## Enabling this would ensure that both counters and guages are both emitted
+  ## as floats.
+  # float_counters = false
 ```

 ## Description